 Chinese New Year in Phuket is a time when the island enjoys vibrant celebrations, noisy firecrackers, and colourful processions.
 Excellent shopping bargains abound as Phuket's local Chinese community prepares for its most important festival.

-Adding to the celebrations is the Old Phuket Festival, held in the old Sino-Portuguese quarter of Phuket Town each year.
-Entertainment and highlights like the Dragon Procession promise a kaleidoscope of colour in the streets during the two-day festival.
+The Old Phuket Festival takes place around the same time as Chinese New Year, right in the old Sino-Portuguese quarter of Phuket Town.
+A must-see is the Dragon Procession, which offers a kaleidoscope of colour in the streets during the 2-day festival.